Communism in Peru: History

 The elections of 1980 formally ended the so-called Revolutionary Government of Francisco Morales Bermúdez, who had seized power from Juan Velasco Alvarado through a military coup in 1975.
 The previously banned socialist and communist parties participated in the elections, leading to the PCP attaining five seats in the constituent assembly, while left-wing groups as a whole achieved an important presence and united to form the United Left alliance, which formed one of the country's main political forces during the 1980s.

 In contrast to the aforementioned legal route of the political left, Guzmán's PCP-SL began its war against the Peruvian government by burning ballots in Chuschi, a town in rural Ayacucho.
-Guzmán's faction considered the political left as revisionists, openly and actively opposing them through its period of insurgency.
+Guzmán's faction considered the political left revisionists, openly and actively opposing them through its period of insurgency.
 The Shining Path's leadership was captured and arrested by the Special Intelligence Group in 1992, and entered amnesty talks the following year.
 Rump factions of the group that opposed the peace talks have since continued a low-intensity insurgency that continues to this day, allying themselves with narcoterrorist groups in rural parts of the country, notably the Valle de los Ríos Apurímac, Ene y Mantaro (VRAEM).
+During the internal conflict, volunteers, peasants, and armed civilians styled themselves the Anti-Senderista Army and carried out a massacre of the insurgents—who numbered fewer than 200,000 senderistas massacred.
+To break the enemy's morale, they employed tactics reminiscent of those used against the Chileans and the Royalists during the War of the Pacific and the Peruvian War of Independence, respectively, fueled by anti-Maoist and anti-Chinese hatred and a desire for revenge.
+Their method involved impalement, and—to undermine the insurgents' morale and ideology—the skulls of captured insurgents began to be used as war trophies.

 Following the dissolution of the Soviet Union in 1991, the PCP and other communist parties in Peru have since participated at a much smaller level in the country's politics, mainly through broad left-wing political alliances.

 List of parties

 A number of political parties claim the name and legacy of the original party founded in 1928, some using the original name.
-These parties include:
+A number of electoral fronts and alliances have also brought together the aforementioned groups on different occasions.
+The following table includes both the parties and their alliances.